À l'Olympia (Celine Dion album): Content

-The album was recorded on 28 and 29 September 1994, during two sold-out concerts at the Paris Olympia.
-Among songs from singer's previous French album Dion chante Plamondon, Dion performed also "Calling You", (Academy Award-nominated song from Bagdad Café), "Quand on n'a que l'amour" (originally by Jacques Brel), and a medley of songs from the Starmania musical, including two songs unavailable on Dion previous releases: "Quand on arrive en ville" and "Naziland, ce soir on danse" (full English version of that song called "Tonight We Dance (Extravagance!)" was recorded by Dion and included on the Tycoon compilation in 1992).
+The album was recorded on 28 and 29 September 1994 during two sold‑out concerts at the historic Paris Olympia.
+In addition to selections from Dion chante Plamondon, the setlist included Dion's rendition of the Academy Award‑nominated "Calling You" from Bagdad Café, a cover of Jacques Brel's "Quand on n'a que l'amour", and a medley from the rock opera Starmania.
+The medley includes two songs not previously recorded by Dion: "Quand on arrive en ville" and "Naziland, ce soir on danse", the latter of which she had earlier recorded in English as "Tonight We Dance (Extravagance!)" for the 1992 compilation Tycoon.

-Although À l'Olympia was unavailable in most important music markets (United States, United Kingdom, Japan, Australia), the B-sides of English singles released there in 1995 and 1996 included tracks from that album.
+Although À l'Olympia was not released in several major music markets—including the United States, the United Kingdom, Japan, and Australia—tracks from the album appeared as B‑sides on various English‑language singles issued in 1995 and 1996.
+A video release of the concert has not been issued.

-The video with this concert was never released.

-"Quand on n'a que l'amour", "Elle" and "Medley Starmania" were included on Dion's 2005 French compilation On ne change pas.

-Shows at the Olympia were a part of The Colour of My Love Tour.
+"Quand on n'a que l'amour", "Elle", and the "Medley Starmania" were later included on Dion's 2005 French‑language compilation On ne change pas.
+The Olympia concerts formed part of The Colour of My Love Tour.